argarak/argarak.github.io/contents/articles/nexus-evolution/index.md

 I took the name Argarak as an alias because it is a ship captain name of the Ilwrath species in the game Star Control 2, which is one of my favourite games of all time.
 (Though Heroes of Might and Magic III is the best)

 Nexus was just a word which I picked out from a thesaurus.
-After searching the word "network", I found the word "nexus", which was appealing to me - even though my website is not a network. (except only in the sense that it is a network of all the rubbish I make, not a literal network).
+After searching the word “network”, I found the word “nexus”, which was appealing to me - even though my website is not a network. (except only in the sense that it is a network of all the rubbish I make, not a literal network).

 ## The logo